Keeping clients and staff safe during the coronavirus pandemic

 The document contains guidelines, which have the objective of keeping clients safe by minimising the risk of transmission of COVID-19 and to protect their health whilst in the hairdressing salon or barbershop.
+In this article, we breakdown some of the key elements and useful reference links to help you navigate the safe running of your business during the pandemic.

 As the owner of a hairdressing salon or barbershop, you should: